 This exhibit honors the women in our lives by carrying forth the theme of Judy Chicago’s 1979 work, “The Dinner Party”.
 The 1979 “Dinner Party” is a collaborative piece that focuses on 39 women/feminine presences who have impacted world events and belief systems throughout the ages.
 For this year’s “Continuing the Party” exhibit, they are seeking artwork that celebrates the women in our lives - whether those women are spiritual presences, historical figures, cultural icons, or loved ones.

-Ann's painting, Marie's Secret Dream will be included in this exhibit.
+Ann's painting, Marie's Secret Dream, was selected for this exhibit.

 In the Night Garden, a poem by Norbert Krapf, & Night Garden, oil on canvas, by Ann McGriffin

 appear together in the March~April 2013 copy of Branches Magazine.